UniversalDependencies/docs/_pal/dep/fixed.md

 udver: '2'
 ---

 The fixed relation is mainly used for denominal prepositions.
-Similar to German, where denominal adpositions govern the genitive, Middle Persian denominal prepositions require an *ezāfe* particle as if the complement noun was a nominal modifier, i.e. the original construction is preserved with a new reading.
+Similar to German, where denominal adpositions govern the genitive case, Middle Persian denominal prepositions require an *[ezāfe](det)* particle as if the complement noun was a nominal modifier, i.e. the original construction is preserved with a new reading.

 - "amid the crowd" (constructed example)